carlos-molina/TECOmate/README.md

 feature is the off-blockchain enforcing capability that the Contract Compliance Checker can provide.
-For example, the off-blockchain Contract Compliance Checker can be used for offering several off-blockchain services to on--blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of polices and regulations.
-Basically, the Contract Compliance Checker can act as a contract-aware bridge between the on--blockchain and off-blockchain worlds.
-It can send data and events to on--blockchain smart contracts only when some conditions hold.
-Complementary, it can receive data and events from on--blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.
+For example, the off-blockchain Contract Compliance Checker can be used for offering several off-blockchain services to on-blockchain smart contracts: computation, data storage, data provision, event notification, trust and monitoring/enforcement of polices and regulations.

+Basically, the Contract Compliance
+Checker can act as a contract-aware bridge between the on-blockchain and off-blockchain worlds.
+It can send data and events to on-blockchain smart contracts only when some conditions hold.
+Complementary, it can receive data and events from on-blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.